Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wondrous

-**Leaping Strike**: When you take the attack action, you can replace one of your attacks with a leaping strike targeting a creaure within 15 feet of you, you can teleport to an available space within 5 feet of them and make an attack roll, dealing 2d8 slashing damage plus your unarmed modifier.
+**Leaping Strike**: When you take the attack action, you can replace one of your attacks with a leaping strike targeting a creature within 15 feet of you, you can teleport to an available space within 5 feet of them and make an attack roll, dealing 2d8 slashing damage plus your unarmed modifier.
 Once this action is used, it cannot be used again until 24 seconds pass.

 _You gain +1 to unarmed attack and damage rolls_